Imanm02/Quera-ClassroomTools/README.md

 python question_info_extractor.py
 ```

+The script will print the extracted information to the console.

 ### 5. Submission Delay Analyzer (`submission_delay_analyzer.py`)
 Analyzes submission delays on Quera, correlating them with student IDs and providing insights into submission patterns.